-From at least the mid-1980s to the mid-1990s, police management at Gila River was driven by crises: personnel turnover, increasing crime (especially increasing violent crime), a sense of urgency to increase the size of the department, and pressure to develop a 638 contract.
-The series of short-term and acting BIA captains in the Gila River Police Department and the fractured 638 process were indicative of (and perhaps also a result of) a department in turmoil.
-Although Gila River's government responded decisively to the problems by hiring additional officers and building new facilities and, eventually, by developing a 638 contract, it did not focus on comprehensive or strategic planning.
-For Gila River (as for other tribes), the most opportune time to develop such capacities would have been during the 638 application process.
+The series of short-term and acting BIA captains in the Gila River Police Department and the fractured 638 process are indicative of (and perhaps also a result of) a department in turmoil.
+For at least a decade, police management at Gila River had been driven by crises: personnel turnover, increasing crime (especially increasing violent crime), a feeling of urgency to increase the size of the department, pressure to 638, and politics.
+The missing element in the responses to these problems and concerns was any focus on comprehensive or strategic planning.
+For GRIC (as for other tribes), the most opportune time to develop such capacities would have been during the 638 application process.

+V.B.3.
 Confederated Salish and Kootenai Tribes

-The Confederated Salish and Kootenai Tribes live on the Flathead Indian Reservation, which is located on 1.2 million acres in northwestern Montana (north of Missoula and south of Kalispell and Glacier National Park, in the Mission Valley).
-Although the Tribes owned about 22 million acres in the early 1800s, many lands within the reservation were lost to homesteaders after the Hell Gate Treaty of 1855.
-The current land ownership pattern is best described as a checkerboard, although the Confederated Tribes have been aggressively repurchasing lands since at least the 1940s.
+The Confederated Salish and Kootenai Tribes live on the Flathead Indian Reservation, which is located on 1.2 million acres in northwestern Montana (north of Missoula and south of Kalispell and Glacier National Park, in the Mission Valley).112 Although the tribes owned about 22 million acres in the early 1800s, many lands within the reservation were lost to homesteaders after the Hell Gate Treaty of 1855.
+The current land ownership pattern is still best described as a "checkerboard," although the Confederated Tribes have been aggressively repurchasing lands since at least the 1940s.
 The Tribes and tribal members currently own more than 51 percent of the land within the reservation's boundaries.

 Because of the history of homesteading, more non-Indians than Indians now reside on the reservation.
-The reservation population comprises approximately 18,000 non-Indians, compared with 4,100 tribal members and 2,000 other Indians.
+The reservation population comprises approximately 18,000 non-Indians, as compared to 4,100 tribal members and 2,000 other Indians.
 Another 2,700 enrolled members live off-reservation.
-This mix of tribal and nontribal residents creates an even greater jurisdictional complexity than exists on most other reservations.
-In addition to the State and tribal police, for example, four counties (Flathead, Lake, Missoula, and Sanders) and four municipalities (Hot Springs, Polson, Ronan, and St. Ignatius) operate their own law enforcement agencies within the reservation boundaries.
-The governmental seat of the Confederated Salish and Kootenai Tribes, including its police department, is in Pablo.
+This mix of tribal and non-tribal residents creates an even greater jurisdictional complexity than exists on most other reservations.
+In addition to the state and the tribal police, for example, four counties (Flathead, Lake, Missoula, and Sanders) and four municipalities (Polson, Hot Springs, Ronan, and St. Ignatius) operate their own law enforcement agencies within the reservation boundaries.
+The governmental seat of the Confederated Salish and Kootenai Tribes (CSKT), including its police department, is in Pablo.

-The governing body of the Confederated Tribes is the Tribal Council, which includes 10 members from 8 districts.
-The Council chairperson, who is elected from and by the 10 members, is the Tribes' chief executive, although the Council also hires an executive secretary to oversee many government departments, including Law and Order (the police department).
-The BIA had a strong presence on the reservation until the mid-1970s, but today its presence and influence are extremely limited.
-For example, the Salish and Kootenai police department operates under a self-governance compact (see chapter 2), an arrangement in which BIA involvement is minimal.
+The CSKT governing body is the Tribal Council, which includes a total of ten Council members from eight districts.
+The Council chairperson, who is elected from and by the ten members, is the Tribes' chief executive, although the Council also hires an executive secretary to oversee many government departments, including "Law and Order" (the police department).
+The BIA had a strong presence on the reservation until the mid-1970s, but today, its presence and influence are extremely limited.
+For example, the Flathead police department operates under a self-governance compact, an arrangement in which BIA involvement is minimal.113